DevExpress/devextreme-demos/JSDemos/Demos/DropDownBox/SingleSelection/Vue/description.md

-The **DropDownBox** widget is an editor that consists of a text field and drop-down content.
+The **DropDownBox** UI component is an editor that consists of a text field and drop-down content.
 In this demo, the content is the **TreeView** and the **DataGrid** widgets in the single selection mode.

-The following instructions show how to synchronize the **DropDownBox** widget with any other embedded DevExtreme widget:
+The following instructions show how to synchronize the **DropDownBox** with any other embedded DevExtreme UI component:

 1. **Specify data sources**
 The **DropDownBox**'s and embedded widget's data sources can be the same or different.
 If they are different, the widget's key field should be present in the **DropDownBox**'s data source.